 Running a business in a small town was a huge success for me.
 Dating in a small town . . . not so much.
 What was wrong with guys?
 I’d found a string of duds lately.
 They weren’t all from the small town where I lived, but that didn’t make me feel any better.
 In fact, it made me feel worse.
 Jeans and boots or suits and ties, no matter what they wore, they showed their true colors by the end of the night.

-And I knew better than to paint all guys with the same brush.
+I knew better than to paint all guys with the same brush.
 But it seemed that most of the good ones were taken.

 Tonight’s date was worse than the last few.
 Not that I went on many these days.
 I should’ve left as soon as he asked how the lingerie business was going.
 Shoot, I should’ve gotten back in my car when he’d greeted me with that icky grin.
 My alarms had gone off then, and I should’ve trusted my gut.
 Maybe I should add that to my rules—trusting my gut.